CGC announces $210 million investment to build state-of-the-art wallboard manufacturing plant in Alberta

-CALGARY, Alberta, July 28, 2022 (GLOBE NEWSWIRE) -- Wheatland County Alberta has been selected by CGC Inc., the Canadian division of USG Corporation, to build a new, state-of-the-art wallboard manufacturing plant.
+OF ALBERTA TO CREATE 300+ LOCAL JOBS AND EXPAND CGC PRESENCE IN WESTERN CANADA

-This $210 million investment reinforces CGC's commitment to the Canadian market and will allow CGC to better serve its valued customers in Alberta and the West.
-Construction on the plant is expected to begin in 2023.
+CALGARY, AB, July 28, 2022 /CNW/ - CGC Inc., the Canadian division of USG Corporation, today announced plans to build a new, state-of-the-art wallboard manufacturing plant in Wheatland County, Alta.
+This CAD 210 million investment reinforces CGC's commitment to the Canadian market and will allow CGC to better serve its valued customers in Alberta and the West.
+Construction on the plant is projected to begin in 2023.

-"Our customers in Western Canada have said they want a more efficient way to access our CGC wallboard products, which they have been buying for over 100 years.
+"Our customers in Western Canada have said they want a more efficient way to access our CGC wallboard products they've been buying for over 100 years.
 Shipping our products from Eastern Canadian or American manufacturing plants no longer meets their growing demand," said Chris Griffin, President and CEO of USG Corporation.
-"Which is why I am thrilled to announce our plans for a brand new CGC wallboard plant in Wheatland County, Alberta.
-A cutting-edge facility that will deliver industry-leading Sheetrock® brand wallboard to our customers across Western Canada, helping them build faster, smarter and more sustainably."
+"Which is why I am thrilled to announce our plans for a brand new CGC wallboard plant in Wheatland County, Alta.—a cutting-edge facility that will deliver our industry-leading Sheetrock® brand wallboard to our customers across Western Canada, helping them build faster, smarter and more sustainably."

 "Wheatland County Council has been laser focused on cultivating a development landscape conducive to diversifying our rural economy and driving job creation through strategic growth," said Amber Link, Wheatland County Reeve.
 "CGC's commitment to innovation, sustainability, and its entrepreneurial spirit align with Wheatland County's commitment to innovative, sustainable municipal service delivery.
 CGC and Wheatland's alignment creates an environment where future employees, and their families, can experience the unparalleled quality of life that Wheatland County offers.
 On behalf of Team Wheatland, I am excited to work with CGC, stakeholders, our ratepayers, and businesses to create a development that works for everyone."